 Here are some tips for managing airport layovers:

 - Check Transfer Details: Know the airport layout and the gate of your connecting flight beforehand, if possible.
-Use airport monitors or apps for live updates.
-Many airlines will send a notification to your phone (if you have the app) with transfer information once you land.
+Use airport monitors or your airline app for live updates.
+Many airlines will send a notification to your phone with transfer information once you land.
+As soon as you get off the plane, I recommend checking your next gate so you know exactly where you’re heading.

-- Time Management: Always leave enough time between flights to accommodate delays and ensure a stress-free transfer.
-If your layover is long, research amenities available in the airport so you can eat, relax, or even explore shops.
-(Or hang at a lounge thanks to Priority Pass)
+- Time Management: Always leave enough time between flights to account for delays and make your connection less stressful.
+If your layover is short, skip shopping and head toward your next gate.
+If your layover is long, research what the airport offers so you can grab food, relax, explore shops, or even visit an airport lounge.

-- Keep Important Items Handy: Ensure essentials like your passport, boarding pass, and flight information are accessible.
-This will help you pass through any checks quickly.
+- Keep Important Items Handy: Keep essentials like your passport, ID, boarding pass, and flight information easily accessible.
+This can help you move through transfers or any additional checks more quickly.

-- Be Mindful of Time Zones: If you’re crossing multiple time zones, adjust your watch and phone to the destination time to help you acclimate faster once you arrive.
+- Be Mindful of Time Zones: If you’re crossing multiple time zones, adjust your watch and phone to your destination time.
+I always do this once I land because it helps me mentally keep track of the rest of the trip.

 Use your layover to refresh, unwind, and prepare for the next leg of your journey.
 With these tips, you can navigate layovers like a pro.